marketingai/mci-editorlibrary/readme.md

 # MCI Editor Library

 ## Description:
 > This library will allow you to make job requests with the MCI API as well as receive job responses.
 The goal of this library is to provide a robust library that can be integrated with any application, editor, or plugin.
 It is client-side/server-side agnostic increasing its flexibility.
 The observer integration provides several logical hooks for tapping into the various life cycle events that occur from instantiation to a job response.
-In addition, there is a built in caching system to improve response speed for retrieving use cases and previous job request and job response data.
+In addition, there is a built in caching system to improve response speed for retrieving use cases and previous job request data.

 ## Dependencies:
 > The library relies on a few dependencies such as **Axios**, **JSDOM**, and **Node LocalStorage**. *JSDOM* provides a DOM structure on the server and **Node LocalStorage** provides a caching solution that mimics client-side LocalStorage.
 Axios is used for the API communication.